Skip to main content

 Should you take Mounjaro if you’ve had pancreatitis?

-You can take Mounjaro if you have a history of pancreatitis.
-If you have such a history, your primary care provider or endocrinologist will help you assess the risks and benefits of Mounjaro.
+You may be able to take Mounjaro if you have a history of pancreatitis.
+Talk with your healthcare team about the risks and benefits of Mounjaro.
 Together, you can determine if taking Mounjaro is the right choice for you.

 What should you do if you’re experiencing symptoms of pancreatitis?